 This is one of my favorite trails of all time.
 It’s not for every rider because it is rated double-black for a reason, but if you’re into big natural features that actually flow well, you will dig this trail.

 The first mile or so is a bit of a hike-a-bike with one section that I will never ride (but I would love to see someone clear it!) and from there it’s 6 miles of flowy singletrack mixed with steep descents, punchy ups, huge rock rollers, narrow chutes, and so much.

 Vitamin B is a one-way trail, so to access it you’ll either need to shuttle to the top or climb the access road (County Road #375).

-Also, last time I rode Vitamin B, we noticed that there was a lower entrance that skips the initial climbing and hike-a-bike section.
+Also, the last time I rode Vitamin B, we noticed that there was a lower entrance that skips the initial climbing and hike-a-bike section.
 I haven’t tried dropping in here, but it might be worth checking out.

-Black Burro Bikes – Located right at the base of the Whipple Trail System, Black Burro bikes does a little bit of everything from fixing bikes to renting them to serving coffee and beer | (719) 966-5045
+Black Burro Bikes os located right at the base of the Whipple Trail System.
+They do a little bit of everything from fixing bikes to renting them to serving coffee and beer.

 Other things to do in Buena Vista, Colorado

 In addition to awesome mountain biking, Buena Vista also offers a number of other outdoor adventures and experiences, making it a rad destination for all.